 The Pierce Ranch Agreement provides for a maximum of 20,000 acre-feet of interruptible water on a five-year rolling average, with a one-year maximum of 30,000 acre-feet at no charge.
-The maximum values apply when LCRA is supplying the maximum amounts of interruptible stored water under Normal (Stage 1) conditions pursuant to the WMP.
-LCRA's commitment to supply Pierce Ranch will be proportionally reduced consistent with the overall reductions in interruptible stored water made available to customers within the Gulf Coast and Lakeside agricultural divisions when, pursuant to the WMP, LCRA is operating under Normal (Stage 1) conditions but is supplying less than the maximum amounts of stored water, or when LCRA is operating under Less Severe Drought (Stage 2) conditions.
+The maximum values apply when LCRA is supplying the maximum amounts of interruptible stored water under Normal (Stage 1) conditions pursuant to the 2015-WMP.
+LCRA's commitment to supply Pierce Ranch will be proportionally reduced consistent with the overall reductions in interruptible stored water made available to customers within the Gulf Coast and Lakeside irrigation agricultural divisions when, pursuant to the 2015 WMP, LCRA is operating under Normal (Stage 1) conditions but is supplying less than the maximum amounts of stored water, or when LCRA is operating under Less Severe Drought (Stage 2) conditions.
 The actual amounts of interruptible water LCRA may supply to Pierce Ranch will vary each year due to the five-year averaging approach.
 The amount of interruptible stored water available for first season and second season will be determined as follows:

-- 1. Determine the maximum annual amount available under the contracting limits regarding the five-year rolling average and one-year maximum. - 2.
-Multiply the value determined in Step 1 by 69 percent to determine the First Agricultural Season maximum supply value.
-The accounting of water use as "First Agricultural Season" or "Second Agricultural Season" at Pierce Ranch will assume First Agricultural Season ends Aug.
-15 and Second Agricultural Season begins Aug.
-16. (The allocation of 69 percent of the annual demand as First Agricultural Season is based on the WMP demand distribution in which 69 percent of the average annual demand was in the period through the end of July and 31 percent of the average annual demand was in the period beginning in August.) - 3.
-Multiply the value determined in Step 2 by the interruptible stored water available under the WMP for first season for all non-Garwood operations and divide by the maximum first season non-Garwood availability under the WMP to determine the amount of interruptible stored water available for First Agricultural Season.
-(This step relies on the March 1 evaluation of interruptible stored water for first season under the WMP.)
-The resulting value is the amount of water that will be available at the Pierce Ranch diversion point during First Agricultural Season.
+- 1. Determine the maximum annual amount available under the contracting limits regarding the five-year rolling average and one-year maximum. - Multiply the value determined in Step 1 by 69 percent to determine the First Irrigation Agricultural Season maximum supply value.
+The accounting of water use as "First Irrigation Agricultural Season" or "Second Irrigation Agricultural Season" at Pierce Ranch will assume First Irrigation Agricultural Season ends Aug.
+15 and Second Irrigation Agricultural Season begins Aug.
+16. (The allocation of 69 percent of the annual demand as First Irrigation Agricultural Season is based on the 2015-WMP demand distribution in which 69 percent of the average annual demand was in the period through the end of July and 31 percent of the average annual demand was in the period beginning in August.)

-- 4. Multiply the value determined in Step 1 by 31 percent to determine the Second Agricultural Season maximum supply value. - 5.
-Multiply the value determined in Step 4 by the interruptible stored water available under the WMP for second season for all non-Garwood operations and divide by the maximum second season non-Garwood availability under the WMP to determine the amount of interruptible stored water available for Second Agricultural Season.
-(This step relies on the July 1 evaluation of interruptible stored water for Second Agricultural Season under the WMP.)
-The resulting value is the amount of water that will be available at the Pierce Ranch diversion point during Second Agricultural Season.
+- 3. Multiply the value determined in Step 2 by the interruptible stored water available under the 2015-WMP for first seasoncrop for all non-Garwood operations and divide by 202,000 acre-feetthe maximum first season non-Garwood availability under the WMP to determine the amount of interruptible stored water available for First Irrigation-Agricultural Season.
+(This step relies on the March 1 evaluation of interruptible stored water for first seasoncrop under the 2015-WMP.)
+The resulting value is the amount of water that will be available at the Pierce Ranch diversion point during First Irrigation-Agricultural Season. - 4.
+Multiply the value determined in Step 1 by 31 percent to determine the Second Irrigation Agricultural Season maximum supply value. - 5.
+Multiply the value determined in Step 4 by the interruptible stored water available under the 2015-WMP for second season erop for all non-Garwood operations and divide by the maximum second season non-Garwood availability under the WMP76,500 acre-feet to determine the amount of interruptible stored water available for Second Irrigation-Agricultural Season.
+(This step relies on the July 1 evaluation of interruptible stored water for Second Irrigation-Agricultural Season under the 2015-WMP.)
+The resulting value is the amount of water that will be available at the Pierce Ranch diversion point during Second Irrigation-Agricultural Season.